bitplane/example-python-project/README.md

 script to make the github pages documentation for the project.

 I don't use this anymore as I have my own docs script for my website - it pushes a new commit to my github pages website.
-If I remember to, I'll

-## Some opinionated stuff
+## Some (even more) opinionated stuff

 ### Megarepos